Looks like they know what they're doing

 disparate phenomena with which reality presented them; that is, they were eager to discover laws by which to explain and predict political and historical facts as though they were as necessary, and thus as reliable, as the physicists once believed natural phenomena to be.
 An utterly irrational confidence in the calculability of reality became the leitmotif of the decision making."

 And now we're back in the territory of Conelrad and CDC.
 Predictive models control everything, and the psychopaths decide the variables for the predictive models.
+Science has passed beyond slow-acting poison.
+It's now a full-fledged HOLOCAUST, obliterating life and soul and universe FAST.

 The demons are simply hiding behind the computer.
 Most people STILL don't understand